-Prerequisite: ECO 211 or consent
+Prerequisite: ECO 211 or consent 3 hours per week (3-0)

 This is the second half of Principles of Economics 211.
 Emphasis is on microeconomic concepts of demand, supply and problems relating to prices and resource allocation.
-This course is also taught as a telecourse using the program series "Economics USA."
+This course is also taught as a telecourse using the program series "Economics U\$A."